mickfenneck/getcleandata/README.md

-getcleandata
+#Getting and Cleaning Data - Johns Hopkins
 ============

-#Getting and Cleaning Data - Johns Hopkins Course
 ##Final Project

 The data you need to make this script work are self contined in the `./UCI HAR Dataset` directory.